DoriosStudios/Dorios-Site/website/documentation/dorios_core/API/machine.md

 <span class="param-name">config</span>
 <span class="param-type">MachineSettings</span>

-Machine configuration describing entity type, capacities, and placement behavior.
+Machine configuration used to spawn the backing machine entity and initialize its placement, energy storage, and optional fluid storage.
+See the detailed `config` breakdown below.
 </li>

 <li>